I didn’t just grew up in the south. I grew up on southern fiction.

 So what’s the take-away?
 Not only was Mark Twain a fantastic writer, he was a writer who stressed the significance of his setting (the south) and who made writing accessible to the average person.

-Twain created a legacy that welcomed southerners to take up the pen and tell their stories, and the result has been an outpouring of outstanding southern novels including To Kill a Mockingbird, Gone with the Wind, The Color Purple, I Know Why the Caged Bird Sings, Beloved, The Help, The Secret Life of Bees, anything that William Faulkner ever wrote…
+Twain created a legacy that welcomed southerners to take up the pen and tell their stories, and the result has been a flood of southern novels including To Kill a Mockingbird, Gone with the Wind, The Color Purple, I Know Why the Caged Bird Sings, Beloved, The Help, The Secret Life of Bees, anything that William Faulkner ever wrote…

 # 3 We’ve got “southern pride.”

 I mentioned this before, but it deserves its own section.

 Southerners are deeply attached to their cultural identity.
 Our hills have more fireflies than your hills.
 Our songs have more rhythm than your songs.
 Our momma’s fried chicken tastes better than your momma’s anything.